japraj/bugtracker/README.md

 - Postgresql

-The back-end uses cookies to manage authorization and .Net Core Identity for authentication.
+The back-end uses cookie based sessions for authorization and .Net Core Identity for authentication.